-Helping make the choices in proper shotgun setups for snowshoe hare hunting including shot size and choke selection.
+Helping make the choices in proper shotgun setups for snowshoe hare hunting including shot size and choke selection

 At the age of 14, shortly before hunting season started, I was given my first shotgun for snowshoe hare hunting.
 I vividly recall walking through a spruce thicket on public land following the sound of dog bells after shooting my first snowshoe hare.
 Walking out of the thicket with my prized new gun over my shoulder grinning at what seemed to be the largest snowshoe hare ever shot.
 Still used to this day, my Remington 870 Special Field Model (20-gauge) is one of my preferred shotguns to use while hunting over a pack of beagles.
 This shotgun performs well in dense cover as it is light, rugged, and has a short 21-inch barrel making it easy to swing in thickets.
-As a hunter, choosing the perfect shotgun, shot size, and choke option for any small game animal can be a tedious task.
+As a hunter, choosing the perfect shotgun, shot size, and choke options for any small game animal can be a tedious task.
 However, shooters should consider the following when selecting a shotgun setup for rabbit hunting.

 When exploring different shotgun gauge options, it’s important to keep in mind that the snowshoe hare is a unique small game animal.
 The average snowshoe hare weighs between 3-4 pounds (Nova Scotia Lands and Forestry, 2018), which is a rather heavy target compared to other small game animals.
 In comparison, the average ring-necked pheasant weighs 3 pounds (Nova Scotia Lands and Forestry, 2018) and the average Eastern gray squirrel weighs 1.5 pounds (Minnesota DNR, 2020).